livingthdrm/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 7. A script that creates a local variable

 8. A script that creates a global variable

+9. A script that performs arithmetic